inspec/train-winrm/README.md

 This plugin allows applications that rely on Train to communicate with the WinRM API.
 For example, you could use this to audit Windows Server 2016 machines.

-This plugin relies on the `winrm` and `winrm-fs` gems for implementation.
+This plugin relies on the `chef-winrm` and `chef-winrm-fs` gems for implementation.

 Train itself has no CLI, nor a sophisticated test harness.
 Chef InSpec does have such facilities, so installing Train plugins will require a Chef InSpec installation.
 You do not need to use or understand Chef InSpec.